Outdoor Design Trends: 5 Ways to Heat Up Summer 2018

 Summer is in full swing and warm nights are here.
 Outdoor lights allow for the fun to continue long after the sun is set.
 Lighting up your outdoor space not only serves as a safety feature for your guests, but also creates an atmosphere that is tranquil and inviting.

-While string lights have been a hot trend for several years, floor lamps are taking over this season.
+While string lights have been a hot trend for several years, floor lamps sometimes take over.
 Use a fun outdoor floor lamp in place of traditional string lights to create a relaxed and special ambience on your patio this year.
 An outdoor floor lamp will provide a subtle glow for your party or offer a clear view of the night sky during an intimate night in.

 Outdoor Patio Illuminated By Floor Lamps